jcarlos-prieto/niliBOX/resources/API.md

 This subsystem provides two type of functions:
 - Functions with name starting by *USB_*: These functions provide a wrapper to the *lbusb* API.
 It is assumed that you are familiar with this API.
 For a reference to the *libusb* API, please consult it [here](https://libusb.sourceforge.io/api-1.0/libusb_api.html)
-- Functions with name starting by *USBDevice_*: These functions provide a simple high level interface to the SUB devices.
+- Functions with name starting by *USBDevice_*: These functions provide a simple high level interface to the USB devices.

 Every USB device can be identified in 3 different ways:
 - *Device id (usbdeviceid)*: A unique identifier for the USB device based on the position in the system.
 This identifier may change if the USB device is plugged to a different USB port.
 This identifier is linked to a structure of type *libusb_device*